Mansiiv/Data_Mining/README.md

 **Setup:**

-1. For stabel release use: python -m pip install gpt-engineer
+1. Download <a href="https://code.visualstudio.com/download">VS Code</a>, if you haven't already.
-2. Download <a href="https://code.visualstudio.com/download">VS Code</a>
+2. For stable release use: `python -m pip install gpt-engineer` 3.